DudaAhkera/DudaAhkera/README.md

 - 👋 Hi, I’m @DudaAhkera
-- 👀 I’m interested in learn codes
+- 👀 I’m interested in always know people and learn
-- 🌱 I’m currently learning HTML, PYTHON, C
+- 🌱 I’m currently learning HTML, PYTHON, JAVA
 - 💞️ I’m looking to collaborate on NOTHING YET
 - 📫 How to reach me ...<https://www.linkedin.com/in/zulenice-rocha-84535536/>